stephenyang0215/used_vehicle/README.md

 # Used Car Market Data Analysis
+### Research Background
+The market sales of used car is more than twice of the size of new car segment and keeps reaching new peak in growth.
+Over the past five years, the sales number of used car rised from 35.8 million in 2014 to 40.2 million in 2019.
+Demands include inline/offline service, dealership, insurance and information service.
+The whole businesses keep expanding as we expected.
 ### Introduction
+This side project is to examine the possibility of two main objectives.
+One for price prediction for used car given different conditions.
+Another is to do classification as recommendation system both for dealership and customer.
+Utimaltely reduce infromation gap between both sides.

-The objective of this side project is to examine the model forecasting of the used car listing price in the U.S.
+examine the model forecasting of the used car listing price in the U.S.
 We had been searching for any possible dataset provided on the Internet, but those we found were not valuable enough to take into consideration.
 Most of them were with millions of rows but roughly with only four or five columns, or the periods were obsolete.
 Thus, the qualifications of this sideproject's dataset are obvious.
 The vehicles information must be as precise and detailed as possible which means the quantity of the columns.
 Also the dataset better not be obsolete which means the dataset should be made in around 2019.